NinVoido/spotify-vpn/doc/man-sections/server-options.rst

       certificate, otherwise VPN access is refused.

-  If you don't use this directive (or use ``--verify-client-cert require``) but you also specify an ``--auth-user-pass-verify`` script, then OpenVPN will perform double authentication.
+  If you don't use this directive (or use ``--verify-client-cert require``) but you also specify an ``--auth-user-pass-verify`` script, then spotify will perform double authentication.
 The client certificate verification AND the ``--auth-user-pass-verify`` script will need to succeed in order for a client to be authenticated and accepted onto the VPN.

 --vlan-tagging
   Server-only option.
-Turns the OpenVPN server instance into a switch that understands VLAN-tagging, based on IEEE 802.1Q.
+Turns the spotify server instance into a switch that understands VLAN-tagging, based on IEEE 802.1Q.

   The server TAP device and each of the connecting clients is seen as a